Green Sichuan Pepper (Szechuan Peppercorn, 青花椒)

 Some of the best green hua jiao is from southern Sichuan along the border with Yunnan Province.
-This is grown in the county of Jinyang in the Liangshan Yi Autonomous Prefecture of Sichuan.
-It is from the 2018 harvest.
+This single-origin pepper is grown in the county of Jinyang in the Liangshan Yi Autonomous Prefecture of Sichuan.

-As a premium product, it is sorted to include mostly opened seed pods and few stems and seeds, which appear in abundance in lower-quality Sichuan pepper.
-However, because of its shape, the green pods do not open as fully as those of red Sichuan pepper and sometimes retain seeds within.
-These Sichuan peppercorns go direct from farmer to our supplier in Chengdu for processing, and meet strict U.S. safety standards.
-We at The Mala Market hand-pack them weekly.
+Though green peppercorns tend to retain more seeds than red, these are sorted to include mostly opened seed pods and few stems and seeds, which appear in abundance in lower-quality Sichuan pepper.
+These peppercorns went direct from farmers to our supplier for processing and safety testing.
+We at The Mala Market hand-package them weekly.

 Go here for more information on Sichuan pepper or details on how to roast and grind the peppercorns to use as a powder.
 You'll also find recipes for Sichuan dishes that feature green hua jiao.

 To learn more about the history of Sichuan pepper in the U.S. and current sourcing in China, read this article we reported for Roads & Kingdoms.

 Source: Grown in Jinyang County, Liangshan Yi Autonomous Prefecture, Sichuan Province

 Size: 2 ounces (57 grams); 1 cup by volume